 Good food habits

 We all know the drill.
 You're working late and your stomach's rumbling.
 And all your brain can think about is pizza – the perfect solution!
 But while it may be a quick fix, opting for the fast-food option too frequently will leave your brain, energy levels and your waste-line suffering.
 Instead, try to plan and pre-make meals at the weekend so you have them ready for the week, while making sure your office is stocked up with healthy snacks, such as fruit, nuts and cereals.
 And for late night, last minute meals, try a healthy delivery company such as Deliveroo or Gousto for easy, yet nutritious and tasty options.

-You might think you can't get through the day without it, but in the long-term coffee is an energy sapper.
+You may think you can't get through the day without it, but in the long-term, caffeinated drinks such as coffee sap your energy.
 The short-term high is inevitably followed by an almighty low and you'll need more and more to keep you going over time.
 Plus, it dehydrates you, further sapping your concentration.
-Instead, try good old-fashioned tea or even better green tea, which still contains caffeine but with milder and longer lasting effects.
+Instead, try a decaf version, or even good old-fashioned tea!
+Or just water.

 Make exercise part of your routine